The funding, that will cover 2020 to 2024, will see increased service reliability and punctuality as well as improved journey times.

-The government is going to spend 150 million euro on 41 new train carriages aimed at reducing congestion for commuters around the Greater Dublin Area.
+The announcement comes after the government said it would spend 150 million euro on 41 new train carriages aimed at reducing congestion for commuters around the Greater Dublin Area.

 It comes after Irish Rail said it might have to make some services "pre-book only" because of overcrowding.